lecode-official/mvvm-framework/Documentation/QuickStart.md

 At first we have to create a view model for our todo list items.
 The todo list item view model is a reactive view on the model layer of out sample application.
 Since this is just a container view model, no view model lifecycle management is needed.
 This is reflected by the fact, that the view model does not not derive from
-`ReactiveViewModel` but `ReactiveObject` which is [ReactiveUI](https://github.com/reactiveui/ReactiveUI)'s UI of making reactive classes.
+`ReactiveViewModel` but `ReactiveObject` which is [ReactiveUI](https://github.com/reactiveui/ReactiveUI)'s way of making a class reactive.
 If you are not yet familiar with [ReactiveUI](https://github.com/reactiveui/ReactiveUI), then I recommend, that you head over to [RectiveUI.net](http://reactiveui.net/) and have a look at it first, because the MVVM Framework is heavily influenced by and build on [ReactiveUI](https://github.com/reactiveui/ReactiveUI).